I finished Jillian Michaels Body Revolution a few weeks but just got round to uploading this review.

 There were times in this phase I had to pause the video and breathe a little because I thought I was going to die in front of the screen.

-Even the cardio workout in this phase was more painful than the cardio workout in phase 1 & 2.
+Even the cardio workout in this phase was more painful than the cardio workout in phases 1 and 2.

 The workouts were TOUGH.
 But I’m tougher.